 NOTE: State laws change frequently and the following information may not reflect recent changes in the laws.
 For current tax or legal advice, please consult with an accountant or an attorney since the information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.

 Pennsylvania does not impose a separate state estate tax due to changes in the federal estate tax laws that phased out the state pick up tax effective for deaths occurring on or after January 1, 2005.
-However, Pennsylvania is among one of seven states that assess a separate state inheritance tax on certain property owned by a Pennsylvania resident and real estate and tangible personal property located in Pennsylvania that is owned by a nonresident.
+However, Pennsylvania is among one of six states that collect a separate state inheritance tax on certain property owned by a Pennsylvania resident and real estate and tangible personal property located in Pennsylvania that is owned by a nonresident.

 Estate Taxes vs. Inheritance Taxes - What's the Difference?

 While it may just seem to be semantics, there is a real difference between an estate tax and an inheritance tax:

 - An estate tax is charged against the entire estate regardless of who the beneficiaries of the estate may be.

 - An inheritance tax is only charged against the shares of certain beneficiaries of an estate.